 Used Car: 2011 Nissan Murano Review

 The 2011 Nissan Murano is a 2011 midsize SUV that is actually fun to drive, which is a rarity in its class.
-With good power, competitive fuel economy and nimble handling, reviewers had no trouble recommending the Murano.
+With good power, competitive fuel economy and nimble handling, reviewers said the Murano was a good SUV when it was new.

 The 2011 Nissan Murano is ranked: